appcoreopc/ml_course/README.md

 1. Introduction to Keras

+  What a basic keras program looks like

   Understanding sequential, dense and basic building of building a Neural Network

 2. Saving models